 Phone: +61 8 8975 9927

-The Daly Waters Pub focuses on the important issues of life such as cold glasses ... of which your very cold beer is poured into at -2 and filling the wine glass up pass the line.
-There are 6 varieties of amber nectar on tap to choose from and all hit your glass in a frigid state Not many outlets on the Stuart Highway have beer on tap and as good as here There is a great variety of Australian wines and for really special do's in their cellar selection.
+The Daly Waters Pub focuses on the important issues of life such as cold glasses ... of which your very cold beer is poured into at -2 and filling the wine glass up past the line.
+There are 6 varieties of amber nectar on tap to choose from and all hit your glass in a frigid state.
+Not many outlets on the Stuart Highway have beer on tap, and it is as good as here.
+There is a great variety of Australian wines and for really special do's in their cellar selection.
 This tiny NT pub is 1000 kilometres north of Alice Springs.
 It's historic too, the oldest in the Territory, quenching thirsts since 1893 and accommodating high-flyers en route by plane to London, prior to WWII.

 8. Imperial Hotel, Ravenswood, Queensland